zowe/docs-site/docs/user-guide/k8s-config.md

 kubectl port-forward -n zowe svc/discovery-service --address=<your-ip> <external-port>:<internal-port, such as 7553> &
 ```

-The `&` at the command will run the command as a background process, as otherwise it will occupy the terminal indefintely until canceled as a foreground service.
+The `&` at the command will run the command as a background process, as otherwise it will occupy the terminal indefinitely until canceled as a foreground service.

 Upon completion, you can finish the setup by [apply zowe and starting it](k8s-using.md)